 An oldie but a goodie this is still the blaster I take out more often than not, especially if playing a limited ammo game.

-You can read the full review of the Elite N-Strike Alpha Trooper here
+Read my full review of the Elite N-Strike Alpha Trooper here.

 This NERF N-Strike gun is an oldie but still one of the best!
 The Stryfe is one of the mainstays of the NERF world.
 It was one of the first flywheel blasters and one of the first NERF gun to feature a magazine.

 It was immediately successful and for good reason – it was and is an awesome blaster!

 It is a motorized gun that fires foam Elite darts and requires AAA batteries and is semi-automatic.
 It needs batteries to power the flywheels, so you have a little button to spin these up.
 Once it is spinning, you just pull the trigger and a dart flies off, pull it again and another goes – no need to pull any priming handles!

 This means it will fire a dart with each pull of the trigger, unlike the full-auto blasters that will start firing when you pull the trigger and stop when you release the trigger or run out of ammo!